Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Data Availability

 \section{Data Availability}

-The datasets generated and analysed during the current study are available from the corresponding author upon reasonable request.
+The datasets generated and analysed during the current study are available from the corresponding author on reasonable request.
 Raw physician review data may contain privacy-sensitive information.
-Aggregated trait scores and statistical analysis data supporting the conclusions are available upon request with appropriate data use agreements.
+Aggregated trait scores and the statistical analysis data supporting the conclusions are available on request, subject to verification of academic research purpose, a signed data use agreement, and approval from the corresponding author's institutional research administration.